 Wash and Wash Again

-- Wash and sterilize everything coming into contact with the allergen/gluten-free food being prepared.
+- Wash and sterilize everything the allergen and gluten-free food being prepared may both touch.

 - Wash hands with warm, soapy water for 20 seconds.